blackprince2002/Stock-Price-Prediction-and-Investment-Advising-Syste/README.md

 ## Introduction

 Stock price prediction is a challenging task that involves analyzing various factors, including historical stock prices and market sentiment.
-In this project, we use sentiment analysis of Reddit posts and historical stock data to predict stock prices for a given company.
+In this project, I use sentiment analysis of Reddit posts and historical stock data to predict stock prices for a given company.
 The project aims to provide investment advice based on the predicted stock prices.

 ## Project Structure